Otimthomas/VIDLY-2/README.md

 # VIDLY-2

 A RESTful API that performs CRUD operation that is create, read, update and delete from a mongo database.
-This application has two resources, the genres and the customers api.
+This application has four resources, the genres and the customers, movies and rentals api.
-This is a CRUD RESTful API that can create a genre/customer, retrieve a genre/genres/customer/customers, update a genre/customer, and delete a genre/customer from the genre/customer collection in the vidly database.(Video store).

 SETUP
 Install all the dependencies in the package.json